 Section 1: Foundation of the Study and Literature Review (APA Level 0 Heading)

-Topic of the Study
+Introduction

 The problem of childhood obesity is one of the most acute issues in the 21st-century United States public health.
-The data provided by the Centers for Disease Control and Prevention (CDC) indicates that obesity rates among children and adolescents aged 2-19 reflected a worrisome increase because in 2017-2020, it was estimated to be about 20 per cent compared to 16.9 per cent in 2009-2010 (Contreras et al., 2021; Crouch et al., 2023).
-In addition to the documented physical outcomes, such as higher risks of type 2 diabetes, cardiovascular disease, and musculoskeletal disorders, childhood obesity is now increasingly viewed as a antecedent and predictor of abnormal mental health conditions (especially anxiety and depression).
+Data provided by the Centers for Disease Control and Prevention (CDC) indicate that obesity rates among children and adolescents aged 2-19 reflected a worrisome increase because in 2017-2020, it was estimated to be about 20%compared to 16.9%in 2009-2010 (Contreras et al., 2021; Crouch et al., 2023).
+In addition to the documented physical outcomes, such as higher risks of type 2 diabetes, cardiovascular disease, and musculoskeletal disorders, childhood obesity is now increasingly viewed as an antecedent and predictor of abnormal mental health conditions (especially anxiety and depression).
 The physical and mental health of children are closely interconnected, requiring strict scientific consideration, and mental disorders during childhood have long-term implications during adulthood.

 Although there is a growing body of literature on mental health issues in youth related to obesity, there are still some gaps in the knowledge about the influence of demographic and geographic factors on such relationships.
-In particular, there are not many studies that have investigated the moderating effects of gender and urbanicity concomitantly, which are two factors with different and possibly interactive effects on the obesity-anxiety relationship.
+In particular, there are not many studies that have investigated the moderating effects of gender and urbanicity concomitantly, which are two factors with different, and possibly interactive effects on the obesity-anxiety relationship.
 The knowledge of the rural and urban residence or gender identity as either reinforcing or reducing the psychiatric burden of childhood obesity is critical to the formulation of specific, context-specific interventions.
 This paper fills that gap by using a nationally representative sample, the 2022-2023 National Survey of Children's Health (NSCH), to test the joint moderation effect between gender and urbanicity on the relationship between children's obesity and anxiety in the United States aged between 10 and 17.

 In this section, the theoretical and empirical background of the study is presented.
 It features following key subsections: (a) a review of the background literature that determines the scope and importance of childhood obesity and the mental health correlates of obesity; (b) a clear statement of the research problem and the research gap identified; (c) the purpose of the study; (d) the research questions and hypotheses; (e) the theoretical framework used to conduct the research; and (f) the nature of the study such as the research design, sources of data, variables, and method of analysis.
 The given structure is created to build the logical flow between a sociologically stated problem and a scientifically based research question.